FirebirdSQL/decimal-java/README.md

 Usage
 -----

-For full javadoc (of latest build), see https://firebirdsql.github.io/decimal-java/javadoc/
+For full javadoc (of latest tagged release), see https://firebirdsql.github.io/decimal-java/javadoc/

 Decoding a 4-byte Decimal32 to a `java.math.BigDecimal`: